OpenMined/PySyft/README.md

 within the main Deep Learning frameworks like PyTorch and TensorFlow.
 Join the movement on [Slack](http://slack.openmined.org/).

+_**Important note about PySyft 0.2.x:** OpenMined is no longer maintaining the 0.2.x release (this branch).
+Instead, we've rewritten our codebase at the minor version 0.3.x.
+[You can find it on the main branch here](https://github.com/OpenMined/PySyft)._

 ## PySyft in Detail

 A more detailed explanation of PySyft can be found in the